microsoft/ivy/doc/examples/leader.md

 way around the ring, so the process knows its `id` is greater than all others and it declares itself leader.

-We'll start with a service specification for this protocol:
+We'll start with a service specification for this protocol, using the explicit parameterized style:

     isolate app = {